 I’m a big fan of TV shows from the 70s and 80s.
 Several that stand out for me are Simon and Simon, The Fall Guy and The Rockford Files.
-One show in particular that I enjoy is Columbo.
+One show in particular that I enjoyed was Columbo.

 For those not familiar with Columbo, he is a Los Angeles homicide detective who solves high profile cases that involve the rich and famous.
 He is unassuming and often overlooked police detective.